FREE Commercial Debt Collection Agency

-At Advocate Debt Recovery, we believe that you should not have to pay a single penny to recover payment of invoices that have not been paid for on time, and the Government agrees with us!
+At Advocate Commercial Debt Recovery, we believe that you should not have to pay a single penny to recover payment of invoices that have not been paid for on time, and the Government agrees with us!
 Creditors are provided with a statutory entitlement to claim debt recovery costs under The Late Payment of Commercial Debts Regulations 2013.
-When you instruct Advocate the debt collection costs are claimed from the debtor on your behalf in addition to the principal invoice sums you are owed.
+When you instruct our debt collection agency, we claim the debt recovery costs from the debtor on your behalf in addition to the principal invoice sums you are owed.

-We recover Debt Recovery costs from the Debtor
+We claim Debt Recovery costs from the Debtor

-The costs we claim from debtors are legally enforceable under current commercial late payment legislation and enable us to offer a completely free of charge to the creditor service.
-Creditors are not required to pay any costs or charges to instruct us and there is no fee or commission to be paid once we recover payment.
-Creditors receive 100% of the money they are owed and a free debt collection service and debtors pay 100% of Advocate’s costs and charges.
+The costs we claim from debtors are legally enforceable under current commercial late payment legislation.
+This enables us to offer a completely free of charge to the creditor service.
+Creditors are not required to pay any costs or charges to instruct us, and there is no fee or commission to be paid once we recover payment.
+Creditors receive 100% of the money they are owed and a free commercial debt recovery service, and debtors pay 100% of the costs and charges.

-If your invoices have not been paid and the debtor is ignoring your attempts to collect payment or is making up excuses to delay payment there will no doubt be other creditors who are chasing the debtor for payment and who are receiving the same treatment.
-In most cases the reason for this behaviour is simply that the debtor does not at present have enough money to pay all of its creditors.
-The debtor will be prioritising which creditors get paid first and usually they will be the creditors that are first to take debt recovery action.
+If your invoices have not been paid and the debtor is ignoring your attempts to recover payment or is making up excuses to delay payment, there will no doubt be other creditors who are chasing the debtor for payment and who are receiving the same treatment.
+In most cases, the reason for this behaviour is simply that the debtor does not at present have enough money to pay all of its creditors.
+The debtor will be prioritising which creditors get paid first and usually.
+They will be the creditors that are the first to take debt recovery action.

 Your invoices will be first in the queue for payment

-In the vast majority of cases being put on Notice of intended legal proceedings by Advocate will be enough to elicit a response from even the most unresponsive debtor.
-Experience has equipped us to deal with even the most sophisticated or fervent of excuses for non-payment and our determination and persistence in educating the debtor on the serious consequences of legal proceedings results in payment in over 80% of the instructions we undertake.
+In the vast majority of cases, being put on Notice of intended legal proceedings by Advocate Commercial Debt Recovery will be enough to elicit a response from even the most unresponsive debtor.
+Experience has equipped us to deal with even the most sophisticated or fervent of excuses for non-payment, and our determination and persistence in educating the debtor on the serious consequences of legal proceedings results in payment in over 80% of the instructions we undertake.

 If you have supplied services on time or delivered goods on time, you should be paid on time.
-When you’re not, chasing for payment costs your business money in wasted time and effort, which ultimately impacts on your business’s profitability.
-You have a legal right under late payment legislation to be paid within the agreed payments terms for the work you do.
-In accordance with the legislation if invoices are not paid on time the debtor is liable to pay the debt collection costs.
+When you’re not, chasing for payment costs your business money in wasted time and effort, which ultimately impacts your business’s profitability.
+You have a legal right under late payment legislation to be paid within the agreed payment terms for the work you do.
+In accordance with the legislation, if invoices are not paid on time, the debtor is liable to pay the debt recovery costs.

 We enforce Late Payment Legislation and get your invoices paid

-Advocate enforce your legal rights, get your invoices paid, and provide your business with a completely free of cost debt recovery service.
+Advocate enforces your legal rights, gets your invoices paid, and provides your business with a completely free-of-cost debt collection agency service.